emc420/Openwrt-Sigfox-lib/README.md

 2- Start sigfox-kunia software

-3- sigfox-kunia sends data to connected Sigfox USB at a predefined library
+3- sigfox-kunia sends data to connected Sigfox USB at a predefined interval

 4- Create UCI config for sigfox-kunia